GoInterject/GoInterject.github.io/wLabs/LabSetup.md

 ### Subscription Setup

 In order to have the necessary requirements to go through the Lab Guide, a user just needs to be subscribed to the "Publisher - Interject App".
+To request a subscription, contact us at [info@gointerject.com](mailto:info@gointerject.com).
 Once subscribed, a user can select this company from the Interject ribbon:

 ![](/images/LabSetup/Companies.png)
 <br>